In partnership with

 Featured section: This is your real estate, no other platform gives you this privilege.

-Comment: LinkedIn’s comment works amazing, and it gives you more reach than your posts, so make sure to fix the headline and become a profile magnet.
+Comment: LinkedIn’s comment works amazingly, and it gives you more reach than your posts, so make sure to fix the headline and become a profile magnet.

 Blue link + premium link: Nowadays, you can use both premium and blue links, though eventually, LinkedIn will wipe out the blue link.
 But for the time being, put the link to your newsletter everywhere possible.